Max Hahne - Home Sweet Home

 HOME SWEET HOME Magazine

-Is Now The Right Time To Sell?
+Is Now The Right Time to Sell?

-To Request a Free Housing Market Report: Call me at 705-441-5800 or Email max.hahne@evrealestate.com .
+To Request a No Obligation Housing Market Report: Call me at 705-441-5800 or Email max.hahne@evrealestate.com .

 This is all 100% free with no obligation.
 After you submit the online questionnaire, you will receive my free report with information that will help you determine your home's value.
 I recommend printing it out and taking a drive to see the homes I've identified as comparable to yours.
 See how your home measures up.
 This will help you get an even more accurate idea of what your home is worth.
-An appraiser would charge hundreds for this service, but I will provide one at no cost.
-If you would like my free, professional opinion on the value of your home, I'd be glad to help.
-We can talk on the phone, or we can meet in person.
-I look forward to helping you!

 Max Hahne ENGEL & VÖLKERS